argonautproject/questionnaire/source/pages/guidance.md

 - `context`
 - `status`

-and the following *optional* search parameters
+and the following *optional* search parameters:

 - `author`
 - `source`

-(others?... discuss)
+*DISCUSS whether to add the following on call*

+For the convenience of the client, the server may support including the Questionnaire using the following *optional* search parameter:

+- `\_include`  Note that this path references a resource on the Assessment Bank server which is typically another server.

 #### APIs
 {:.no_toc}

 The following Argonaut Questionnaire artifacts are used in this transaction:

+- **[Argonaut Questionnaire Profile]**.
 - **[Argonaut QuestionnaireResponse Profile]**.

 #### Usage